DAF stuttura – Artissima Experimental Academy

 An invitation to build and inhabit an experimental free school in Turin.

 A stage, a workspace, a thinking place, an archive, a radio station, a recording studio, and an art space.
 Composed by Jan St. Werner, its coordination is based on collective learning and self-organization, open to participants of all ages and from all countries.

-Artissima 2018 inaugurates “Artissima Experimental Academy”, a new educational project developed in collaboration with COMBO, an innovative hospitality concept that will open in Turin, Milan, Bologna, and Venice in 2019.
-“Artissima Experimental Academy” will live beyond the four days of the Fair, presenting during the year, a series of appointments and meetings for art professionals.
+Artissima 2018 inaugurated “Artissima Experimental Academy”, a new educational project developed in collaboration with COMBO, an innovative hospitality concept that will open in Turin, Milan, Bologna, and Venice in 2019.
+“Artissima Experimental Academy” lived beyond the four days of the Fair, presenting during the year, a series of appointments and meetings for art professionals.
 The first appointment of “Artissima Experimental Academy”, the project DAF Struttura, premiers during the Fair from 1—4 November 2018.

-DAF Struttura is composed by Jan St. Werner in collaboration with the Academy of Fine Arts Nuremberg, where he teaches Interactive Media/Dynamic Acoustic Research (DAF).
-St. Werner will be accompanied by two guest lecturers, Yael Solomonowitz and Marc Matter.
-There will be additional robotic and light installations by Moritz Simon Geist and Matthias Singer, where the robots and lights work as musical instruments.
+DAF Struttura was composed by Jan St. Werner in collaboration with the Academy of Fine Arts Nuremberg, where he teaches Interactive Media/Dynamic Acoustic Research (DAF).
+St. Werner was accompanied by two guest lecturers, Yael Solomonowitz and Marc Matter.
+There were additional robotic and light installations by Moritz Simon Geist and Matthias Singer, where the robots and lights work as musical instruments.

 «sound as an unstable,

 yet sculptural art form»